- A quick glance at what nibbler tool to use

 - Powerful 6.2 amp motor cuts through even the toughest materials.

-- Has a rubberized grip for comfortable handling.
+- Utilizes a rubberized grip for comfortable handling.

 - Can cut 10 gauge metal.